CSR Tools

 Corporate Sustainability Due Diligence Directive (CSDDD)

-• Start of implementation postponed by one year: The first mandatory application will not take place until 2028 (not 2027), and there will only be two waves instead of three.
+• Start of implementation postponed by one year: The first mandatory application will not take place until 2028, with only two waves instead of three.

-• The scope of responsibility is restricted: The due diligence obligations now only apply to direct business partners (Tier 1) in the upstream and downstream value chain.
-Indirect partners only have to be checked if there are concrete indications of violations.
+• Scope of responsibility restricted: Due diligence obligations now apply only to direct business partners (Tier 1).
+Indirect partners need to be checked only if there are concrete indications of violations.

-• Harmonized liability no longer applies: EU-wide civil liability will be abolished and national regulations will apply instead.
+• Harmonized liability removed: EU-wide civil liability has been abolished; national regulations apply instead.

-• Fines no longer linked to turnover: The 5% limit of global turnover for fines is no longer applicable.
-The amount is now at the discretion of the member states.
+• Fines no longer linked to turnover: The 5% limit of global turnover for fines no longer applies.
+The amount is now at the discretion of member states.

-• No obligation to terminate business relationships: Companies no longer have to terminate business relationships, but can take alternative measures such as suspension.
+• No obligation to terminate business relationships: Companies can take alternative measures such as suspension instead of termination.

-• Reviews only every 5 years: The obligation to carry out an annual review has been abolished; companies now only have to assess their due diligence obligations every five years.
+• Reviews only every 5 years: The obligation to carry out an annual review has been abolished.

-• Earlier publication of guidelines: The general EU guidelines on the implementation of the CSDDD will already be published in July 2026 (six months earlier than planned), while the detailed sector-specific guidelines will remain unchanged between January and July 2027.
+• Earlier publication of guidelines: General EU guidelines on CSDDD implementation will be published in July 2026 (six months earlier than planned).

 These adjustments are intended to reduce the administrative burden and ensure the competitiveness of European companies without jeopardizing the EU's sustainability goals.

-When will the CSRD Omnibus proposals come into force?
+When did the CSRD Omnibus proposals come into force?

-• January 2025The EU publishes the “Competitiveness Compass”, which confirms the goal of simplification.
+January 2025The EU publishes the "Competitiveness Compass", confirming the goal of simplification.

-• July 2028First mandatory application of the CSDDD requirements for large companies.
+July 2028First mandatory application of CSDDD requirements for large companies.

 What impact does this have on CSRD implementation in Germany?